On the non-existence of left-invariant hypercomplex structures on $SU(2)^{4n}$: Introduction

 \section{Introduction}

 A hypercomplex structure on a manifold $M$ is a triple $(I,J,K)$ of integrable almost complex structures on $M$ which all anti-commute with one another and satisfy $IJ=K$.
-Using a simple algebraic argument\footnote{See Proposition \ref{propHypercomplexDimension} and Corollary \ref{corHypercomplexDimension}.}, one shows that the dimension of a hypercomplex manifold is always a multiple of $4$.
+A necessary condition\footnote{See Proposition \ref{propHypercomplexDimension} and Corollary \ref{corHypercomplexDimension}.} for the existence of a hypercomplex structure is that the dimension of the manifold must be a multiple of $4$.
 This is entirely analogous to the statement that all complex manifolds are necessarily of even dimension.
 Of course, dimensional considerations alone are not sufficient to guarantee the existence of a complex or hypercomplex structure.

 Amazingly, it was shown by Samelson \cite{Samelson53} and, independently, by Wang \cite{Wang54} that every compact Lie group of even dimension admits a left-invariant complex structure.
-It is quite tempting to imagine that an analogous statement holds for compact Lie groups of dimension $4n$.
+It is quite tempting to imagine that an analogous statement holds for compact Lie groups of dimension $4n$ as it pertains to hypercomplex geometry.
 In other words, it is natural to conjecture that every compact Lie group of dimension $4n$ admits a left-invariant hypercomplex structure.
 Spindel, Servin, and Troost in \cite{Spindel88} (from the physics perpsective) and Joyce in \cite{Joyce92} (from the mathematical perspective) both showed that if $G$ is any compact Lie group, then $G\times T$ admits a left-invariant hypercomplex structure, where $T$ is a sufficiently large torus.
 This construction lends some plausibility to the aforementioned conjecture.

-In the recent literature\footnote{See e.g. page 2 of \cite{Andrada2023}.}, there appears to be a belief that Joyce's work in \cite{Joyce92} answered the above conjecture in the affirmative.
-The work of Dimitrov and Tsanov in \cite{Dimitrov2016} can potentially be applied to answer the above conjecture.
-However, the machinery of \cite{Dimitrov2016} (in terms of Lie theory and combinatorics) is quite sophisticated.
-To carry the analogy further, the machinery of \cite{Dimitrov2016} is not very easy to operate, especially for non-experts.

-The goal of the current paper is rather modest.
-Using elementary arguments, we prove the following result: \begin{theorem} $SU(2)^4$ admits no left-invariant hypercomplex structures. \end{theorem} where $SU(2)^4:=SU(2)\times SU(2)\times SU(2)\times SU(2)$.
-Theorem \ref{thmMainTheorem} clearly answers the aforementioned conjecture in the negative and hopefully eliminates any confusion regarding the relationship between the hypercomplex construction of Joyce (and Spindel et al.) and the question of whether every compact Lie group of dimension $4n$ admits a left-invariant hypercomplex structure.